 *SIR-Spheres microspheres irradiate the cancer cells, leading to the destruction of the tumor while the normal liver tissue remains relatively unaffected

-- SBRT delivers very high doses of therapeutic radiation to a highly selective group of patients with isolated small tumors in the lung and liver.
+- This technique delivers very high doses of therapeutic radiation to a highly selective group of patients with isolated small tumors in the lung and liver.

 At Altru we use 4D-CT scanning equipment with respiratory motion management to accurately plan for tumors that move during regular breathing.